forbesmailler/chess/cpp/README.md

 ## Troubleshooting

 **Model not loading?**
-- Make sure you ran `python export_model.py` in the cpp directory
+- Make sure you ran `python export_model.py` in the cpp/train directory
-- Check that `model_coefficients.txt` exists in the cpp folder
+- Check that `model_coefficients.txt` exists in the cpp/train folder

 **Build errors?**
 - Verify all dependencies are installed